bgauslin/eleventy/src/content/index.md

       <h2>Contact</h2>
     </summary>

-    You can reach me via email, text, or voicemail.
+    You can reach me via email, voicemail, or on WhatsApp.

     {% include 'contact.njk' %}